AI video generation models: Our best picks for jaw-dropping videos

 The best AI video generation models right now are:

-• Veo 3 and Sora 2 are currently among the strongest AI video generation models for cinematic realism and native audio.
+• Veo 3.1 is currently one of the strongest AI video generation models for cinematic realism and native audio.

 • Kling 3.0 stands out for image-to-video motion control

-• Luma, Pika, Hailuo, Seedance, Wan, and LTX are great for fast experimentation, social content, and trying out different visual directions.
+• Hailuo, Seedance, and Wan are great for fast experimentation, social content, and trying out different visual directions.

 But the best part is that you don't even have to pick only one of them, as you can get the best of both worlds, or in this case, all worlds, by simply joining Async and playing around with all of the models until you find a visual language and style that is specifically yours.